 - If the stage is littered after your performance (ex: feathers, etc.)., you must be ready for immediate removal of the items.

 - Helium balloons are not to be released on-stage due to the cost of getting them down with a lift and the possibility of them popping during another performance if left on the ceiling.
 They can be used if they are on a weight and not released.
-Released balloons may result in a deduction or the routine being 'adjudicated only'.
+Released balloons may result in: a deduction, the routine being 'adjudicated only', and/or the cost of retrieving the balloon being passed on to the Studio.

 - Shine will open the building/dressing rooms 1 hour prior to the competition starting time.
 Please do not arrive earlier than 1 hour prior to start time (especially on the first day) as the rooms will not be open.